nixon-voxell/apu_final_year_project/introduction.typ

 Traditional methods of rendering 2D graphics has always relied on bitmap-based texture mapping @ray2005vector.
 While this approach is ubiquitous, it suffers a major drawback of the _pixelation_ effect when being scaled beyond the original resolution @nehab2008random.
 Furthermore, creating animations using bitmap-based textures can be extremely limited and complex because of the rigid grid-like data structure used to store the data.
-Animating raster graphics are commonly done through the use of fragment shaders which directly manipulates individual pixels @jeremias2014shadertoy, or relying on image sequences (a.k.a flipbooks) @flipbook2016 which produces an illusion of movement.
+Animating raster graphics are commonly done through the use of fragment shaders which directly manipulates individual pixels, or relying on image sequences (a.k.a flipbooks) which produces an illusion of movement @jeremias2014shadertoy @flipbook2016.

 Unlike raster graphics which rely on a fixed grid of pixels, vector graphics are precise and resolution independent.
 This means that it can scale without losing quality (shown in @vector-vs-raster).